-Upon completion of this offering, we will have 18,364,944 shares of our common stock outstanding, based on 16,935,356 shares outstanding as of February 25, 2006.
-If the underwriters exercise their overallotment option in full, we will have a total of 19,424,994 shares of our common stock outstanding.
-Substantially all of our shares, including the shares sold in this offering, and shares registered pursuant to any Form S-8, as amended we filed, will be freely tradable without restriction or further registration under the Securities Act, unless such shares are purchased by "affiliates" as that term is defined in Rule 144 under the Securities Act.
+Upon completion of this offering, we will have 15,468,028 shares of our common stock outstanding.
+If the underwriters exercise their overallotment option in full, we will have a total of 16,424,246 shares of our common stock outstanding.
+Of these shares, all of the shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, unless such shares are purchased by "affiliates" as that term is defined in Rule 144 under the Securities Act.
+The remaining shares of common stock held by existing stockholders are "restricted securities" as that term is defined in Rule 144 under the Securities Act, described below.